-Possible Cause Solutions Starting a faulty engine for See"8.STARTING THE ENGINE" long time And check the fuel/ air/ ignition/ compression system Let the main switch (key) When stopping the engine, turn off on while parking the UTV the main switch (key) off at once
+Possible Cause Solutions Starting a faulty engine for a long time.
+See "8.
+STARTING THE ENGINE" and check the fuel/ air/ ignition/ compression system.
+When stopping the engine, turn off the ignition switch (key) off at once.

 This UTV equipped with an electric start system.
 If the battery is under charging, the UTV will not run.